Floki Inu (FLOKI) Price Hits $0.0001 on Major Exchanges

-Floki Inu (FLOKI) traded down 6.1% against the U.S. dollar during the 1 day period ending at 16:00 PM E.T. on February 29th.
-During the last seven days, Floki Inu has traded 61.8% higher against the U.S. dollar.
-One Floki Inu token can currently be bought for $0.0001 or 0.00000000 BTC on popular exchanges.
-Floki Inu has a market capitalization of $516.20 million and approximately $171.81 million worth of Floki Inu was traded on exchanges in the last day.
+Floki Inu (FLOKI) traded 10.4% higher against the dollar during the twenty-four hour period ending at 21:00 PM Eastern on March 3rd.
+One Floki Inu token can now be bought for about $0.0001 or 0.00000000 BTC on popular exchanges.
+During the last seven days, Floki Inu has traded 309% higher against the dollar.
+Floki Inu has a market cap of $1.39 billion and approximately $1.10 billion worth of Floki Inu was traded on exchanges in the last 24 hours.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.